Course - Research and development in education - SKOLE6151

 - can identify and investigate pedagogical issues

-- can develop research processes
+- can develop research or development processes

 - can assess and defend methodological appropriateness